modus77/Cruzo-Web3Grants-Program/applications/cruzo.md

 ### Team members

-- Name of team leader
+- Name of team leader: ROman Bobrik
 - Names of team members

 ### Contact

-- **Contact Name:** Full name of the contact person in your team
+- **Contact Name:** Denis Stepanov
-- **Contact Email:** Contact email (e.g. john@duo.com)
+- **Contact Email:** contact@cruzo.io
 - **Website:**

 ### Legal Structure

-- **Registered Address:** Address of your registered legal entity, if available.
-Please keep it in a single line. (e.g. High Street 1, London LK1 234, UK)
+- **Registered Address:** Not incorporated yet
-- **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)
+- **Registered Legal Entity:** Not incorporated yet

 ### Team's experience

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.

-If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.
+If anyone on your team has applied for a grant at the Web3 Foundation previously - NO

 ### Team Code Repos